steve-mcintyre/shim-review/README.md

 *******************************************************************************
 ### What is the origin and full version number of your bootloader (GRUB2 or systemd-boot or other)?
 *******************************************************************************
-GRUB2: https://salsa.debian.org/grub-team/grub.git, branch `master` is the
+GRUB2: https://salsa.debian.org/grub-team/grub.git, branch `trixie` is the
-current version (2.14-2) in Debian unstable.
-It is derived from the upstream 2.14 release with a number of patches applied - see debian/patches there.
+current version (2.12-9+deb13u1) in Debian trixie.
+It is derived from the upstream 2.12 release with a number of patches applied - see debian/patches there.

 systemd-boot: https://salsa.debian.org/systemd-team/systemd.git,
-branch `debian/master` is the current version (260.1-1) in Debian Forky/unstable.
-It is derived from the upstream 260.1 release with a small number of patches applied - see debian/patches there.
+branch `debian/trixie` is the current version (257.9-1~deb13u1) in Debian trixie.
+It is derived from the upstream 257.9 release with a small number of patches applied - see debian/patches there.

 *******************************************************************************
 ### If your shim launches any other components apart from your bootloader, please provide further details on what is launched.